 Explain, your style and how it evolved over time.

 There is no explanation.
 I’m a free agent with my style, which I guess allows me to be comfortable in any style phase.
 Evolution wise, I’d just say its getting better!
 I have no limits.

-What does the ability to exude self affirmation and confidence mean to you?
+What do the ability to exude self-affirmation and confidence mean to you?

 It means freedom to me.
 Lack of self can truly be your own demise.
 Mastering your confidence can truly set you free.

 J-MOE- CHICAGO RAP ARTIST

 JM: New.
 Different.
 Urban.

 SB: Describe your feelings when you first heard your song on the radio.